jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

 ### 68 Delegation of functions and powers
 (1)
-(2) The Commissioner may not delegate to any person other than a Deputy Commissioner— (a)
+(2) The Commissioner may not delegate to any person other than a Deputy Commissioner or the Mental Health Commissioner— (a)
   (b) the functions of the Commissioner under Part 2; or (c) the power to designate any person under section 15(1) or section 24(1), or to revoke any such designation; or